 Beyond the gas giant Neptune lies a region of space filled with icy bodies.
 Known as the Kuiper Belt, this chilly expanse holds trillions of objects, remnants of the early solar system.
-Dutch astronomer Jan Oort first proposed in 1950 that some comets might come from the the solar system’s far suburbs.
-That reservoir later became known as the Oort cloud.
+Dutch astronomer Jan Oort first proposed in 1950 that some comets might come from the solar system's far suburbs.
+That reservoir later became known as the Oort Cloud.
 Earlier, in 1943, astronomer Kenneth Edgeworth had suggested comets and larger bodies might exist beyond Neptune.
 In 1951, astronomer Gerard Kuiperpredicted the existence of a belt of icy objects that now bears his name.
 Some astronomers refer to it as the Edgeworth-Kuiper Belt.

 Kuiper Belt facts

 Scientists estimate that thousands of bodies more than 100 km (62 miles) in diameter travel around the sun within this belt, along with trillions of smaller objects, many of which are short-period comets.
 The region also contains several dwarf planets — round worlds too large to be considered asteroids and yet not qualifying as planets because they're too small, on an odd orbit, and don't clear out the space around them the way the eight planets do.

 Kuiper Belt formation

 When the solar system formed, much of the gas, dust and rocks pulled together to form the sun and planets.
 The planets then swept most of the remaining debris into the sun or out of the solar system.
 But bodies farther out remained safe from gravitational tugs of planets like Jupiter, and so managed to stay safe as they slowly orbited the sun.
 The Kuiper Belt and its compatriot, the more distant and spherical Oort Cloud, contain the leftover remnants from the beginning of the solar system and can provide valuable insights into its birth.

 The classical Kuiper Belt — the most crowded section — lies between 42 and 48 times Earth's distance from the sun.
 The orbit of objects in this region remain stable for the most part, although some objects occasionally have their course changed slightly when they drift too close to Neptune.

 Kuiper Belt objects